Pompeian Styles: First Style: Incrustation

-The First style, also referred to as structural, incrustation or masonry style, was most popular from 200 BC until 80 BC.
+The First style, also referred to as structural, incrustation or masonry style, is traditionally dated to 200 BC until 80 BC but outside of Pompeii already existed much earlier, since the late 5th century BC.
 It is characterized by the trompe-l'œil simulation of marble (marble veneering).
 The marble-like look was acquired by the use of stucco moldings, which caused portions of the wall to appear raised.
 Other simulated elements (e.g. suspended alabaster discs in vertical lines, 'wooden' beams in yellow and 'pillars' and 'cornices' in white), and the use of vivid color, were considered signs of wealth.
 Those who were not as wealthy mainly used variations of the colors yellow, purple, and pink.

-This style was a replica of that found in the Ptolemaic palaces of the Near East, where the walls were inset with real stones and marbles, and also reflects the spread of Hellenistic culture as Rome interacted and conquered Greek and Hellenistic states in this period.
+This style reflects the spread of Hellenistic culture as Rome interacted and conquered Greek and Hellenistic states in this period.
 Mural reproductions of Greek paintings are also found.
 This style divided the wall into various multi-colored patterns that took the place of extremely expensive cut stone.
 The First Style was also used with other styles for decorating the lower sections of walls that were not seen as much as the higher levels.

-Examples include the wall painting in the Samnite House in Herculaneum (late 2nd century BC), or at the House of Faun and the House of Sallust in Pompeii.
+Examples for the first style spread through large parts of the mediterranean.
+Most famous are the examples from Herculaneum and Pompeii, such as the include the wall painting in the Samnite House in Herculaneum (late 2nd century BC), or at the House of Faun and the House of Sallust in Pompeii.